Securing those hard-to-get seats means being first in the queue…

 Conclusion: Should you stay up until midnight to book your seats?

 If the trip is important to you, and it’s on a route that’s typically hard to get Avios reward seats on, then yes.
+Staying up till midnight and booking using the US call centre number makes sense.

 Add a comment